franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 ---

-### Dependency on cryptography librairies II
+### Dependency on cryptography libraries II

-- Don’t Roll Your Own Crypto, particulary on a controversial elliptic curve.
+- Don’t Roll Your Own Crypto, particularly on a controversial elliptic curve.
 - Writing cryptography software isn’t like writing regular software.
 Crypto is Hard.
 - All the security of user accounts in Cosmos depend on a secp256k1 Go module written by the [decred project](https://github.com/decred/dcrd/tree/master/dcrec/secp256k1) from scratch (with their own maths).
 - Yes a module in a project, not a library!!!